 Exploring our region by road requires a general understanding of the management responsibilities of the various types of roads and tracks.

-- Public roads (sealed and unsealed) are managed by the Department of Planning, Transport, and Infrastructure, who provides regular, current information about road conditions and road closures via their road report.
+- Public roads (sealed and unsealed) are managed by the Department for Infrastructure and Transport, which provides regular, current information about road conditions and road closures via its road report.